-- Reviewing periodical financial statements prior to submission to the Board of Directors, and providing the Board of Directors with opinions and recommendations concerning thereof. - > Recommending reappointment or changes in the External Auditors to the Board of Directors and specifying the remuneration of the External Auditors. - Supervising the internal audit function in the Company, evaluating the extent of sufficiency of internal control conditions applied inside the Company and reviewing the results of the internal audit reports. - > Reviewing and approving the internal audit plan. - > Verifying the Company's compliance with related laws, policies, systems, and regulations. - > Following up on the works of the External Auditors and reviewing their remarks on the Company's financial statements. - > Undertaking any other responsibilities as required under the relevant laws & regulations or as entrusted by the Board of Directors from time to time.
+- Reviewing periodical financial statements prior to submission to the Board of Directors, and providing the Board of Directors with opinions and recommendations concerning thereof. - Recommending appointment, reappointment or replacement of the external auditors to the Board of Directors and specifying remuneration of the external auditors to the Board of Directors. - Supervising the Internal Audit function in the Company, evaluating the extent of sufficiency of internal control conditions applied inside the Company and reviewing the results of the Internal Audit reports. - > Reviewing and approving the Internal Audit plan. - > Verifying the Company's compliance with related laws, policies, systems, and regulations. - Reviewing remarks of the external auditors on the Company's financial statements and follow-up on the measures taken regarding such remarks. - > Undertaking any other responsibilities as required under the relevant laws & regulations or as entrusted by the Board of Directors from time to time.